w3f/Grants-Program/SydTek.md

 - What need(s) does your project meet?

-As the number will grow expoentially in the coming years, this project meets the current need of 320 million identity-verified crypto and Web3 users globally.
-With the issue of verifible proof of assets such as land in emerging economies such as Africa, there is also a social impact component to this study where NFTs could provide verifiable ownership of physical assets.
+As the number will grow exponentially in the coming years, this project meets the current need of 320 million identity-verified crypto and Web3 users globally.
+With the issue of verifiable proof of assets such as land in emerging economies such as Africa, there is also a social impact component to this study where NFTs could provide verifiable ownership of physical assets.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?